mmistakes/minimal-mistakes/_posts/2022/10/2022-10-17-terrinet-gnostic.md

     <img src="/assets/images/posts/2022/03/terrinet.webp"/>
 </p>

 > We acknowledge the support of the TERRINet project and would like to express our gratitude to the Institut de Robòtica i Informàtica Industrial team at Universitat Politècnica de Catalunya for their hospitality and help.
-Special thanks to Riccardo, who supported us during our stay.
+Special thanks to Fernando, who supported us during our stay.